trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 ## Using

-:::note navigation
+:::info navigation

-Selecting Drilldown against any Netflow interface in the [Routers and Interfaces Tool](/docs/ug/netflow/routers_and_interfaces)
+:point_right: Select Drilldown against any Netflow interface in the [Routers and Interfaces Tool](/docs/ug/netflow/routers_and_interfaces)
 :::

 The following page that contains the traffic chart is displayed.